Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

 \subsubsection{IUQ model formulation}

-A model updating equation without model discrepancy function was selected, since combining calibration of the model parameters and the discrepancy function faces the non-identifiability problem due to the challenging task of jointly fitting the model and model discrepancy.
-The term refers to the state when the model choice and the selected calibration targets are insufficient to obtain the unique values of the calibration parameters \cite{Alarid-Escudero2018NonidentifiabilityMaking}.
-Besides, in most cases, it is difficult to distinguish the effects of the discrepancy function and calibration parameters on response predictions when both are incorporated in the calibration process \cite{Arendt2012QuantificationIdentifiability}.
-Furthermore, it is argued that if the primary goal is to attain unknown calibration parameters, the model discrepancy function should not be considered in the model updating process \cite{Loeppky2006ComputerPractice}.
-We introduce a zero-mean Gaussian bias term that accounts for uncertainty sources, and its variance is calibrated throughout the IUQ process.
+The iterative Bayesian calibration process is conducted based on the model updating equation - "true value = simulated value + uncertainty", which links observation values to the model response and uncertainty and is used to tune unknown model calibration parameters and the discrepancy term.
+In this work, a model updating equation without a model discrepancy function was selected since combining calibration of the model parameters and the discrepancy function faces the non-identifiability problem due to the challenging task of jointly fitting the model and model discrepancy.
+The term refers to the state when the model choice and the selected calibration targets are insufficient to obtain the unique values of the calibration parameters \cite{Escudero2018}.
+Besides, in most cases, it is difficult to distinguish the effects of the discrepancy function and calibration parameters on response predictions when both are incorporated in the calibration process \cite{Arendt2012}.
+We introduce a zero-mean Gaussian bias term that accounts for aleatory and epistemic uncertainty sources, and its variance is calibrated throughout the IUQ process \cite{Wu2018InverseTheory, deVries2020}.

 Inverse uncertainty quantification is formulated using the terminology of Kennedy and O'Hagan \cite{Kennedy2001}.
 The model has variable and calibration inputs.
 The variable inputs have known values for each observation used in IUQ, while the calibration inputs are the unknown parameters we aim to identify.
-The variable inputs $\textbf{x}=(x_1,...,x_{N_s})$ are $N_s$ observed strain values, obtained by stretching the tissue so that the corresponding strain value varies from $0$ to $0.35$ by an increment of $0.025$. $\boldsymbol{\theta}_i=(\theta_i^1,...,\theta_i^{N_{\theta}})$, $i=1,...,N_{obs}$ is vector of unknown attractive force coefficients we aim to calibrate, where $N_{\theta} = 6$ is the number of model parameters and $N_{obs}$ - number of observations.
+The variable inputs $\boldsymbol{\varrho}=(\varrho_{1},...,\varrho_{N_{obs}})$ are $N_{{obs}}$ observed strain values, obtained by stretching the tissue so that the corresponding strain value varies from $0$ to $0.35$ by an increment of $0.025$. $\boldsymbol{\theta}_i=(\theta_{1, i},...,\theta_{6, i})$, $i=1,..., N_{s}$ is a vector of unknown attractive force coefficients we aim to calibrate, where $N_{s}$ is a size of sampled coefficient space, consisting of sets of different combinations of coefficient values.